A Complete Beginner’s Guide to Commercial Photography for a Website

 - Please, don’t think photo editing will solve everything.
 Retouchers can fix quite a lot, from sprucing up people’s faces and wardrobe to cleaning up a messy room.
 However, This can lead to some unexpected costs due to the extra time.
 Please prepare the rooms, environments, and people the best you can.
 It can certainly be worth it to add a hair/make-up/wardrobe stylist to the shoot.

 - Retouchers cannot change what is in focus after the shoot.
 Sometimes a photo looks great, but something important right behind the primary focal point is a little fuzzier than you would like, such as a logo or special equipment.
 I wish this were CSI, but it’s not.
 Making something out-of-focus to be in-focus can rarely be fixed in photoshop.
 Conversely, sometimes things in focus can be made out of focus and emphasize what is important.
 Be present during the shoot and nudge a photographer to capture the shot again with another focal point or depth.
 If the photographer knows to get both things in focus, they happily will!
 With the right photos, the retoucher can combine everything.

 Website Banner Photos: The Fun Stuff!

 Making visuals that land immediately is essential.
-Website banners that hit the mark take a little bit of planning and having a brand’s message at the core.
+Website banners that hit the mark takes a little bit of planning and having a brand’s message at the core.
 The intention here is to have photos that will work with some text or graphics over the top.
 You’ll want to get 1-3 images for your home page, and you should consider one for each one of your product or service categories.
-One of my favorite aspects of website banners is that they often make great billboard and digital ads too!
+One of my favorite aspects of website banners is that they often make great billboards and digital ads too!